 - The At-Fault Party is Uninsured and Has No Assets: If the at-fault party has no insurance and no real assets, you’ll likely never receive compensation from them even if you win.
 It’s unfair but true.
 You can’t squeeze blood from a stone.
 It may not be worth your hassle to pursue expensive collection efforts.

 - Your Insurance May Cover You: Here’s some good news.
 Sometimes you’re better off seeking compensation from your own insurance company, especially if your medical costs are relatively modest.
 The company may then pursue legal action against the at-fault party or their insurance company if they wish.

 If you do have the foundation of a successful personal injury case, you need to decide whether you need the services of a personal injury attorney.
 While you can successfully pursue an insurance claim or lawsuit on your own, personal injury attorneys have the experience necessary to make the process go much more smoothly and free your time to focus on your recovery and your life.

 Injured accident victims who use the services of qualified personal injury attorneys often end up with larger settlements and court awards than those who try to seek compensation on their own.
 The lawyer can focus on the entire process for you while your focus is elsewhere.

 At Sally Morin Personal Injury Lawyers, we deal with insurance companies and defense attorneys every day.
-We know the legal limitations people like you face, and we can offer legal advice and services that will make the entire compensation process faster and less stressful.
+We know the legal limitations people like you face, and we can offer services that will make the entire compensation process faster and less stressful.

-If you’ve been seriously injured, it’s worth your time to contact our law firm for a free consultation with an experienced personal injury attorney.
+If you’ve been seriously injured, it’s worth your time to have a free consultation with an experienced personal injury attorney.
 Let’s discuss whether you have a case and your options for securing the compensation you need.

 We Handle Your Pedestrian Accident Claim So You Can Focus on Your Life